Gun Frontier (manga): Characters

 Darkmeister is the leader of the "organization" that guides the world.
 He desires Tochiro and all the other Japanese immigrants so that he can force them into slavery.
-He wants to use their superior knowledge of metalcraft (Known as Stardust Steel) to create unparalleled weapons to use in war to overthrow the American government.
+He wants to use their superior knowledge of metalcraft (known as Stardust Steel) to create unparalleled weapons to use in war to overthrow the American government.
 His face is never shown, but he is revealed to have incredibly long fingernails.
 It is also believed that he wears a mask of some kind.

 Printing history

 In 1975, the original manga series was compiled into three volumes.
 In 1988, the manga was reprinted and which Leiji Matsumoto added more content into.
 In 1999, Leiji Matsumoto published his first novel, Gun Frontier II.
-The novel was published by Daiwa Shobo and it was told in a non-erotic way compared to the original manga.
+The novel was published by Daiwa Shobo and was told in a non-erotic way compared to the original manga.
 The novel is now out of print.

 Anime

 In 2002, an anime adaptation of the original series aired on AT-X. The opening theme song is called "Style" by Grand Zero, while the ending theme song is called "Ame to Sanbika" by Umeno Yoshizawa.

 It started being streamed in the US on Hulu in Fall 2009.
-In Latin America, it aired through Animax, beginning July 5, 2006.
-The title was translated to Frontera sin ley, except in Brazil where the original title was kept.
+In Latin America, it aired through Animax, beginning in July 2006.
+The title was translated to Frontera sin ley (Lawless Frontier in English), except in Brazil where the original title was kept.